ramkyc/fyers/docs/brownfield-architecture.md

 - **Functionality**:
     - `Portfolio`: Tracks cash, positions, and P&L for a trading session.
     - `OrderManager`: Simulates or places real orders, updating the portfolio accordingly.
-    - `LiveTradingEngine`: Inherits directly from the Fyers `FyersDataSocket` class.
-It acts as the primary event handler for all WebSocket communications (connection, messages, errors, closure), processes live ticks, and stores them in the database.
+    - `LiveTradingEngine`: Inherits from the Fyers `FyersDataSocket` class.
+It acts as the primary event handler for all WebSocket communications, processes live ticks, resamples them into 1-minute bars, and feeds them to the active strategy.

 ### `src/backtesting`
 - **Purpose**: Provides a flexible, event-driven backtesting engine.